Think you know worms? Get the facts about intestinal worms in your dog or cat.

 Fact: Lungworms can be dangerous for cats.

-• Cats can become infected after eating snails, slugs, earthworms, rodents, birds or reptiles that carry the lungworm parasite.
+- Cats can become infected after eating snails, slugs, rodents, birds or reptiles that carry the lungworm parasite.

-• Lungworms damage the lungs, causing breathing difficulties and coughing.
+- Lungworms damage the lungs, causing breathing difficulties, coughing, wheezing, weight loss and lethargy.

-• Some cats show no symptoms, or only mild symptoms that can be mistaken for hairballs.
+- Some cats show no symptoms, or only mild symptoms that can be mistaken for hairballs or feline asthma.

 Myth: It’s quite difficult to prevent worm infections in dogs and cats.